queen-nithu/whatsapp-bot-/README.md

 ### Simple WhatsApp By AstroX10

-<p>Fxoprisa Md is a simple WhatsApp automation tool designed to make using WhatsApp easier and faster by automating tasks.</p>
+<p>Simple WhatsApp bot that makes using WhatsApp easier and faster by automating tasks.</p>

 ### SETUP